quicwg/base-drafts/draft-ietf-quic-transport.md

 To use ECN, QUIC endpoints first determine whether a path supports ECN marking and the peer is able to access the ECN codepoint in the IP header.
-A network path regarded as not supporting ECN if ECN marked packets get dropped or ECN marking are rewritten on the path.
+A network path regarded as not supporting ECN if ECN marked packets get dropped or ECN markings are rewritten on the path.
 An endpoint verifies the path, both during connection establishment and when migrating to a new path (see
 {{migration}}).

 Each endpoint independently verifies and enables use of ECN by setting the IP header ECN codepoint to ECN Capable Transport (ECT) for the path from it to the other peer.
-Even if ECN is not used on the path to the peer,the endpoint MUST provide feedback about ECN markings received (if accessible).
+Even if ECN is not used on the path to the peer, the endpoint MUST provide feedback about ECN markings received (if accessible).

 To verify both that a path supports ECN and the peer can provide ECN feedback,